-${\bf u}$ is similar to ${\bf r}$ except that only those files that have been modified are replaced.
-If no names are given, all files in the archive that have been modified will be replaced by the modified version.
+\mathbf{u} is similar to \mathbf{r} except that only those files that have been modified are replaced.
+If no names are given, all files in the archive that have been modified are replaced by the modified version.

-${\bf x}$ will extract the named files.
+\mathbf{x} extracts the named files.
 If no names are given, all files in the archive are extracted.
-In neither case does ${\bf x}$ alter the archive file.
+In neither case does \mathbf{x} alter the archive file.

-${\bf v}$ means verbose.
+\mathbf{v} means verbose.
 Under the verbose option, ar gives a file-by-file description of the making of a new archive file from the old archive and the constituent files.
 The following abbreviations are used:

-c copy

-a append

-d delete

-r replace

-x extract
+c copy a append d delete r replace x extract